ominusliticus/ominusliticus.github.io/research.md

 ### Exotic Particles

 In the early 2000's, evidence of the first hadron containing more than three quarks was found.
-Due its unknown nature and measured mass, it became known as the $X(3872)$.
+Due its unknown nature and measured mass, it became known as the $$X(3872)$$.
-Since them many more $XYZ$ states and other tetra- and pentaquark states have been discovered.
+Since them many more $$XYZ$$ states and other tetra- and pentaquark states have been discovered.
-However, the $X(3872)$, the oldest with the greatest amount of data collect, continues to evade a theoretical consensus on its hadronic structure.
+However, the $$X(3872)$$, the oldest with the greatest amount of data collect, continues to evade a theoretical consensus on its hadronic structure.
-I fall into the group that believe that the $X$ is a remarkable example of a loosely-bound charm-meson molecule,
+I fall into the group that believe that the $$X$$ is a remarkable example of a loosely-bound charm-meson molecule,
-The past 4 years have been dedicated to making prediction for experiments to confirm, under this assumption the assumption that the $X$ is a loosely-bound charm-meson molecule.
+The past 4 years have been dedicated to making prediction for experiments to confirm, under this assumption the assumption that the $$X$$ is a loosely-bound charm-meson molecule.

 ### Relativistic Hydrodynamics and Quark-Gluon Plasma